-In the fall of even-numbered years, OP provides online instructions for preparation of catalog copy.
+In the spring of odd-numbered years, OP will send notification that the catalogs are open for editing along with inofmration of how to update catalog copy.
 The college must ensure that all planned changes are made on the catalog copy and submitted for approval as described here.
-The college must also submit any related course inventory changes through the Request for Change in Course Inventory system.
+The college must also submit any related course inventory changes through the Course Inventory Management system.

-Copy for the undergraduate catalog is due to OP by November 1 in odd-numbered years.
+Copy for the undergraduate catalog is due to OP by February 15 in even-numbered years.

 If necessary, c.
 Affected colleges